Leading in LA

 - Accelerate market adoption of INTER system to address Los Angeles basin and statewide needs for energy and carbon reductions through deep energy efficiency retrofits

 - Demonstrate energy savings and improved comfort of INTER systems

 - Identify and address market barriers to wider acceptance and adoption

 - Develop scalable technology packages, integration guidelines, case studies, utility program ideas and energy code connections to facilitate widespread implementation

-- Assessing potential field demonstration sites
+- Field demonstration sites selected:

 - Design and test the INTER system at the Department of Energy’s FLEXlab at Lawrence Berkeley National Lab